addff/2310-CSP600/[F2]/AHMAD MUQZAMMER BIN MOHAMED/README.md

 # PROBLEM STATEMENT

 ## ISSUE
-Motorists often encounter stressful and unsafe situations when their vehicles break down unexpectedly on the road, leading to increased vulnerability and frustration.
+Motorists frequently lack immediate access to accurate and up-to-date information about nearby service providers, making it challenging to locate assistance efficiently

 ## EVIDENCE
+1) A lot of people worry that their car will break down while they are travelling.
+They often have to go through this unpleasant situation..(Sharma et al., 2022)

+2)

 ## PROBLEM IDENTIFICATION